sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6700 - config-settings/2000 - verbosity.md

 Examples
 ====

-If you add `"verbosity": 1,`  as a sibling to the fields array in [the Table example](doc:table#examples), you get the following output:
+If you add `"verbosity": 1,`  as a sibling to the fields array in [the Fixed Table example](doc:fixed-table#examples), you get the following output:

 ```
 {